Comparing Implant Retained Dentures Vs. Conventional Dentures

 Benefits of Implant Retained Dentures

-Fixed implant retained dentures offer many advantages that should not be ignored if one aims to improve the overall quality of life.
+Fixed implant-retained dentures offer many advantages that should not be ignored if one aims to improve the overall quality of life.

 Stability and Comfort: